 This classic Italian Panzanella salad would normally put your quota of fat over the top with the dressing and the crisping of croutons, but it's easily transformed into this oil-free version.
 There's something wonderful about the smell of chopped cucumber, red onion, and peppers!
 For the croutons on this, use a hardy, whole-grain bread, and cut into about 3/4" pieces.
 Crisp them on an ungreased cookie sheet for about 10 minutes at 400 degrees.

 I love using Sourdough because its fermentation adds probiotics, making it easier to for your body to digest.

-I added a half can of rinsed and drained black beans and arugula to round out the flavors and add some extra protein.
-The sweet and tangy dressing, the freshness of the basil, tartness of the capers, and the creaminess in which the cashews add, make this dish hard to resist.
+You can add a half can of rinsed and drained black beans and arugula to round out the flavors and add some extra protein if you'd like.
+The sweet and tangy dressing, the freshness of the basil, tartness of the capers make this dish hard to resist.
 It's so visually beautiful as well, bursting with all the vibrant colors of the crisp veggies.
-The chunky bread pieces add a nice rustic, and satisfying crunch.
+The crunchie croutons add a nice rustic, and satisfying crunch.
 Yum!

 This is a wonderfully simple and plentiful salad to serve to your family.
 You can add some warm tempeh or tofu to add to it if you wish for a heartier salad, or you can enjoy this as a side to your meal of “Pasta with Oil-free Pesto

 I'd love to hear your feedback in the comments below for this Panzanella Salad recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won't miss it!